 It was an impressive work that aroused the admiration of several chroniclers, but the Spaniards destroyed it and did forget.

-Muyu Marca was not only an impressive building but also of great historical value.
-What carried out the most significant indigenous resistance against the Spanish conquistadors during the Manco Inca rebellion.
-From its highest part jumped Titu Cusi Huallpa, better known in history as Cahuide, lest it falls into the hands of its enemies.
+Muyu Marca was an impressive building of great historical value.
+The most significant indigenous resistance against the Spanish conquistadors was during the Manco Inca rebellion.
+From its highest part jumped Titu Cusi Huallpa, better known in history as Cahuide, lest it falls into its enemies’ hands.

-At present, there are very few of the old constructions built on the terraces of the complex and much to unveil, the same ones that will come to light after the excavations.
+Very few of the old constructions were built on the terraces of the complex, and much to unveil, the same ones that will come to light after the excavations.

 It does say that between the towers of Muyu Marca and Sallac Marca, there was an elongated square from where you now have a magnificent view of the City of Cusco.
 On the highest terrace of the complex is a circular pool, which could be a reservoir of water, and a rectangular building with a single door.

-At the southeastern end of the complex can be seen as curved platforms and two Colca alignments.
-In general, throughout the complex, there are traces of an excellent water supply system for its occupants and a rainwater drainage system.
+The southeastern end of the complex can be seen as curved platforms and two Colca alignments.
+There are traces of an excellent water supply system for its occupants and a rainwater drainage system throughout the complex.